GeorgeWeb/syclref/_api-docs/image.h/cl%253A%253Asycl%253A%253Aimage/functions/image/index.md

    **Returns:** Any host side allocation of data will be performed using the provided allocator.
+COMPUTECPP_ENABLE_IFOnly enabled when kDimensions greater than 1 orderImage channel order. typeImage channel type. rngImage range. pitImage pitch. allocatorThe allocator used to create internal storage propListList of image properties

 ---